earvinpiamonte/nextjs-tailwindcss-template/README.md

 # Next.js + Tailwind CSS template

-This template aims to simplify the setup of Tailwind CSS on your Next.js app.
+This project template aims to simplify the setup of Tailwind CSS on your Next.js app.

 Before using this template, please make sure that your development environment is ready as stated on [Next.js](https://nextjs.org/learn/basics/create-nextjs-app/setup) website.